Physical Therapist Assistant Technology

 - Foreign Credentialing Commission on Physical Therapy (FCCPT) competency requirements courses

-- PTA at East Liverpool
+- East Liverpool Financial Fact Sheet (pdf)

 This Program is Right For You If

 - Want to make a difference in the lives of patients and have freedom to do different things.
-The PTA is an important part of the rehabilitation team dedicated to returning the patient to maximal function.
+The PTA s an important part of the rehabilitation team dedicated to returning the patient to maximal function.

 - Desire to become a movement expert.
 PTAs may provide therapeutic exercise, functional training, or soft tissue massage.
 PTAs may also provide electrotherapy, ultrasound, and other treatments when included in the plan of care for the patient.